nima-kadkhodazade/timo/README.md

 | macOS | AMD64 |
 | macOS | ARM64 |

-> Installation scripts and package-manager support are planned for a future release.
+> package-manager support are planned for a future release.

 ---